Adolfo Suarez Madrid-Barajas · MAD · the Rogers wave roof · June 2026

 Yes.
 On Blindspot every Madrid-Barajas screen is bookable by the hour with no minimum, so you can buy only the morning departures bank or the long-haul arrivals windows that match your audience.

-The airport's media is run by operators such as JCDecaux Airport, Exterior Plus, Aena media; Blindspot aggregates the bookable digital inventory onto one map, priced per play.
+The airport's media is run by operators such as JCDecaux Airport, Exterior Plus, Aena media; Blindspot aggregates the bookable digital screens onto one map, priced per play.

 Often within hours: upload, pass creative pre-check, and digital screens need no printing or installation.
 Approval typically averages around two business days across networks.